-Guide to the NSF Contracting Process
+Guide to the NSF Contracting Process for Contractors

 Every year the NSF spends a large proportion of its budget acquiring goods and services from the private sector.
 The acquisition system established to manage expenditures of taxpayer monies is very different in some respects from commercial transactions between private parties.